nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Logging Levels**

 - SEVERE
   - Critical use case affected, which may possibly cause the termination of the application
   eg: Fatal error during initializing,
   eg: Unsync Calendar during execution.

+-WARNING:
+  - Critical use case happen, but can recover and continue execution: eg:Can't find stage Test App, Therefore, aborting focusin

 - INFO
   - Information important for the application's purpose